osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

         `destroyed`
     - `failed`
 - Where state `satisfied` means
-    - All Configurations are satisfied
+    - All Configurations of cardinality `mandatory` are satisfied
     - All References of cardinality `mandatory` or `at-least-one` are satisfied
-    - It is now possible to create Component Contexts in the Component Model scope
+    - It becomes possible to create Component Contexts in the Component Model scope
         - E.g. when OSGi requires a service object
 - When the _Component Model_ has a multiple cardinality Configuration
     - As soon as one Component Environment enters `waiting-for-references`
-    - another empty Component Environment is created in `waiting-for-configurations`
+    - another Component Environment is created in `waiting-for-configurations`
-    - to wait for the next configuration instance.
+    - to wait for the next Configuration object.

-_Root (Component) Environment_
+_Root Component Environment_
 - Controls the lifecycle of the CDI container
     - Creates it on entry in `satisfied`
     - Destroys it on entry in `destroyed`